Charleston, West Virginia Spinal Cord Injury Lawyer

 - The defendant’s actions or non-actions caused the damages/injury

-- The plaintiff was injured – a resulting harm occurred – as a result of the defendant’s actions or non-actions
+- The plaintiff was injured as a result of the defendant’s actions or non-actions

-The legal team at Tiano O’Dell, PLLC understands how important it is for you and your family to receive compensation for your injuries and are here to help.
+The legal team at Tiano O’Dell, PLLC understands how important it is for you and your family to receive compensation for your injuries and is here to help.

 Common Causes of Spinal Cord Injuries

 The majority of spinal cord injuries are preventable.
 They typically stem from the negligence of others, such as distracted drivers or careless property owners.
-Currently, the most common cause of SCIs is car accidents, at 38.4% of all new cases.
-Slip and falls account for 30.5%, followed by 13.5% violence, 8.9% sports, and 4.7% medical/surgical complications.
+Currently, the most common cause of SCIs is car accidents, at 38.6% of all new cases since 2015.
+Slip and falls account for 32.2%, followed by 14% violence, 7.8% sports, and 4.2% medical/surgical complications.
 In 2014, auto accidents accounted for 48.3% of female and 29.3% of male SCIs.
 Falls accounted for 21.5% of female injuries and 22% of male injuries.
 Other common causes of spine injuries include:

 - Gunshot wounds